 PLATEAU 2019 will revolve around two activities:

 Research Presentations and Mentoring: PLATEAU serves as an important source of feedback and career advice for junior researchers working in the HCI+PL domain.
 Starting this year, we will be joined by an invited panel of experts to put this goal front and center.
 The panel will take the lead in facilitating constructive discussions and providing feedback to the authors of accepted papers.
-(Check back for updates on who will constitute the panel!)
 This portion of the workshop will serve many of the same goals as a doctoral symposium, but it will offer that style of mentorship to a broader range of researchers—undergraduate, graduate, and postdoctoral researchers and any others who consider themselves junior researchers.

 Discussion of Standards: As PL+HCI becomes an increasingly important field of study, we must develop (i) standards for evaluating work and (ii) model paper structures.
 In particular, we aim to develop standards to help guide the program committees and journals that review work at the intersection of HCI and PL.
 For PLATEAU's Discussion of Standards session, the organizers and the panel of experts will facilitate a community discussion of these topics.